 It refers to all other users that can access the file.
 Setting permission for others refers to setting permission to the world.
-It simply refers to those who are not the owners or not in a group, i.e. the general public.
+It refers to those who are not the owners or not in a group, i.e., the general public.

 Permissions for Linux Files

 For every file, three types of permissions are applicable to all classes.

-The read permission allows the user to open the file and read its contents.
-However, the user is not allowed to modify or change the contents of the file.
+1. Read (r): The read permission allows the user to open the file and read its contents.
+However, the user is not allowed to modify or change the file’s contents.

-The write permission allows the user to modify or change the contents of the file.
+2. Write (w): The write permission allows the user to modify or change the file’s contents.

-This permission allows the user to execute the program or the code.
-If a user is not permitted to execute, then he/ she may read or modify code, but they would not be able to execute it.
+3. Execute (x): This permission allows the user to execute the program or the code.
+If a user lacks execution permissions, they can read or modify the code, but they will be unable to execute it.

 - _: No permission